Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

 \section{Experimental Results}

 In this section, we visualize and analyze the diversity of the decision-making strategies of BNN instances in terms of high-level concepts by using feature visualizations.
+The first three experiments are dedicated to validating our approach.
+We first demonstrate that the extracted FVs properly reflect the characteristics of each individual BNN model instance by relating FV to the classification prediction, and observing the model's uncertainty behavior when manipulating test samples.
+Then, we analyze the dependence between FVs and the initial parameter setting of the AM algorithm.
+Finally, we analyze the correlation between the diversity of FVs and the uncertainty estimates of BNN model instances.
+While the first two experiments validate our methodology qualitatively, the third experiment confirms quantitatively that FVs reasonably reflect the property of a Bayesian ensemble.

-Within the first experiment we demonstrate that the extracted FVs properly reflect the characteristics of each individual BNN model instance by relating FV to the classification prediction, and observing the models uncertainty behavior when manipulating test samples.
-In the second experiment we analyzes the dependence between FVs and the initial parameter setting of the AM algorithm.
-In the third experiment we analyzes the correlation between the diversity of FVs and the uncertainty estimates of BNN model instances.
-While the first two experiments validate our methodology qualitatively, the third experiment confirms quantitatively that FVs properly reflect the property of a \emph{Bayesian} ensemble.
-In the last two experiments we use our distance measure to analyze the diversity of BNN instances from different posterior approximation methods, and different scale of models, which provides a new insights to the latest findings of deep learning theory \cite{roberts2021principles}.
-To the best of our knowledge, no previous work has used \emph{global} XAI methods to explain the behavior of \emph{Bayesian} neural networks instances.
+In the fourth and the fifth experiments, we use our distance measure to analyze the diversity of BNN instances from different posterior approximation methods, and for different scales of the model, which provide us with new insights into the latest findings of deep learning theory \citep{roberts2021principles}.
+To the best of our knowledge, no previous work has used \emph{global} XAI methods to explain the behavior of Bayesian Neural Network instances.